rongi/kotlin-blog/_drafts/2017-07-27-error-handling-in-rxjava.markdown

   )
 ```

-This one has many flaws though.
-Here are some of them:
+This one may look nice, but it has a couple of flaws:

 1. In RxJava 2 this will crash in live app but not in unit tests which can be extremely confusing.
 In RxJava 1 though it will crash both in unit tests and in live app.
 2. There are more unchecked exceptions besides `RuntimeException` that we want to crash on.
 This includes `Error`, etc. It's hard to track on all exceptions of this kind.

-But the main flaw of this approach is this:
+But the main flaw is this:

 During application development Rx chains become more and more complex.
 Also your observables will be reused in different places in different chains.
 In the contexts you never expected them to be used in.